 - The Penn Rodebaugh Diabetes Center is a world-class clinic with leading-edge facilities, providing unsurpassed care for all patients with diabetes, prediabetes, and other endocrine problems.
 The Rodebaugh team includes endocrinologists, nurse specialists, nurse educators, nutritionists, ophthalmologists, podiatrists, and exercise therapists.
-The Center also participates in research and clinical trials designed to advance the treatment of diabetes and ultimately find a cure. - ♦ Penn's Division of Endocrinology, Diabetes, and Metabolism comprises 22 faculty who provide state-of-the-art clinical care for patients with diabetes and endocrine disorders, pursue basic, translational and clinical research in these disorders, and teach endocrinology to medical students, residents and fellows. - The Penn Diabetes and Endocrinology Research Center, one of only 11 such centers in the nation, participates in the nationwide interdisciplinary program established by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK). - The Juvenile Diabetes Research Foundation W.W.
-Smith Charitable Trust Center of Islet Transplantation uses leading-edge techniques in isolating and preparing pancreatic islets for transplant, seen as holding the greatest potential to restore normal blood sugar levels in Type 1 diabetes patients.
-Penn is one of only seven centers worldwide participating in National Institutes of Healthfunded phase III clinical trials of islet cell transplantation. - The Center for Weight and Eating Disorders in Penn's Department of Psychiatry is devoted to understanding the medical and psychological consequences of weight and weight-related disorders.
+The Center also participates in research and clinical trials designed to advance the treatment of diabetes and ultimately find a cure. - Penn's Division of Endocrinology, Diabetes, and Metabolism comprises 25 faculty who provide state-of-the-art clinical care for patients with diabetes and endocrine disorders, pursue basic, translational and clinical research in these disorders, and teach endocrinology to medical students, residents and fellows. - The Penn Diabetes Research Center, one of only 16 such centers in the nation, participates in the nationwide interdisciplinary program established by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK). - IDOM's Center of Islet Transplantation uses leading-edge techniques in isolating and preparing pancreatic islets for transplant, seen as holding the greatest potential to restore normal blood sugar levels in Type I diabetes patients.
+Penn is one of only seven centers worldwide participating in National Institutes of Health funded phase III clinical trials of islet cell transplantation.